 The double panels offer a little more sound insulation, but more importantly, the new frames are really well sealed and stop any sound from leaking through air gaps.

 We’ve given a lot of options on what you can use.
 It depends on your budget and circumstance as to what would be best.
 Certainly the most effective treatment would be to use a bit of everything, or by using more layers, but you might notice results by using only one of them.
 We’d love to know how you got on, so we can share with the rest of our readers.

 That concludes part three of our guide to soundproofing.
 You should now know how to soundproof a window and get a good nights sleep.
 Next in part four, we’ll show you how you can soundproof a door.

 We’d really appreciate it if you followed us on Facebook.
-There’s a link in the right hand sidebar….
+It’s the best way to stay up to date with all the latest news and events in the music and recording world.
+There’s a link in the right hand sidebar.